0xknwn/starknet-modular-account/docs/roadmap.md

   if, for instance, number of steps for \_\_validate\_\_ is too high and the account cannot be used (or could it be the core validator)

+### Guardians

+Guardian can be requested to execute a limited number of things like:
+- Helping for the recovery via a KYC process
+- Managing the dead switch in case an event makes us think there is an issue with those wallets
+- Prevent position liquidation if the market crashes

 ## Session Key

 - remove the current hardcoding of the core validator and make sure it can be